kruskod/sitemapgen4j/README.md

 You can't mix-and-match regular URLs with Google-specific sitemaps, so you'll also have to use a GoogleMobileSitemapUrl, GoogleGeoSitemapUrl, GoogleCodeSitemapUrl, GoogleNewsSitemapUrl, or GoogleVideoSitemapUrl instead of a WebSitemapUrl.
 Each of them has unique configurable options not available to regular web URLs.

 <h3>Alternate language pages sitemaps</h3>
-Add xhtml:link tag to Your URL, for example:
+To add xhtml:link tag to sitemap URL
 ```<url>
     <loc>http://www.example.com/english/</loc>
     <xhtml:link